 Note: The more items added to the list, the longer it takes EndNote to import records into EndNote.
 To avoid slowing down the importing process, you may want to start by importing the data into an EndNote library without specifying any omissions.
 Then use the Find and Replace command from the Edit menu to delete the unwanted words and other text.

-Continuation Lines

-Record Layout (Filters)

-Reference Type

-Source Parsing
+Author Parsing Continuation Lines Record Layout (Filters) Reference Type Source Parsing The Basic Components of a Filter The Filter Editor window The Filter Manager Working with Filter Templates

 Record Layout (Import Filters and Connection Files)